Cathedral of St. Michael and St. Gudula: Choir and chapels

 The choir is Gothic and has three rectangular bays and a five-sided apse.
 It also contains the mausoleums of the Dukes of Brabant and Archduke Ernest of Austria made by Robert Colyn de Nole in the 17th century.
 Its elevation is on three levels; large arcades communicating with the ambulatory, triforium and high windows.

 Left of the choir is the Flamboyant Gothic Chapel of the Blessed Sacrament of the Miracle (1534–1539).
-It now houses the Treasure of the Cathedral, where the famous Drahmal Cross (also known as the Brussels Cross), an early 11th-century Anglo-Saxon inscribed cross-reliquary, is stored.
+It now houses the Treasure of the Cathedral, where the Drahmal Cross (also known as the Brussels Cross), an early 11th-century Anglo-Saxon inscribed cross-reliquary, is stored.
 Jean Micault, receiver general of Charles V, and his wife, Livine Cats van Welle, were buried there, and an altarpiece, probably commissioned by their son Nicolas, was dedicated to them.
 It was made by the Renaissance painter and tapestry designer Jan Cornelisz Vermeyen.
 This triptych is now in the collections of the Royal Museums of Fine Arts of Belgium.

 Right of the choir is the Chapel of Our Lady of Deliverance (1649–1655), which was built in a late Gothic style and contains a Baroque altar by Jan Voorspoel (1666).
 Behind the choir is a Baroque chapel dedicated to St. Mary Magdalen (also called the Maes Chapel) dated 1672–1675, and a marble and alabaster altarpiece depicting the Passion of Christ by the sculptor Jean Mone dated 1538.